vrtmrz/obsidian-livesync/docs/settings.md

 Setting key: lessInformationInLog

 Prevent logging and show only notification.
-Please disable when you report the logs
+Please disable when you report the logs.

 #### Verbose Log

 Setting key: showVerboseLog

 Show verbose log.
-Please enable when you report the logs
+Please enable when you report the logs.

 ## 3. Remote Configuration